Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 How it is calculated

-• The total water footprint of consumed goods (green, blue, and grey) is allocated to the importing country.
+• The total water footprint of consumed goods (green, blue and grey) is allocated to the importing country.

-Net virtual-water balance = Imports – Exports
+Net virtual-water balance = virtual water imported - virtual water exported

 Strategic implications